 From Blatten // You can also get to the Gorner Gorge by following the scenic trail from Furi to Zermatt.
 This mostly downhill trail is 3.6 kilometres long.
 Access to the gorge is from the village of Blatten which has a traditional alpine restaurant that you shouldn’t miss.

-It starts from Zermatt Village and climbs up to Edelweiss Hut.
-After the hut, there’s a strenuous climb (with little relief) to Trift Guesthouse.
+We started from Zermatt Village and climbed up to Edelweiss Hut.
+From here, there’s a very strenuous climb (with little relief) to Trift Guesthouse.

-From here the path continues to rise, contouring a grassy slope.
-Suddenly the Matterhorn appears ahead, stretching above Höhbalmen Meadow.
+From Trift, the path continues to rise, contouring a grassy slope.
+Suddenly, the Matterhorn appears ahead, stretching above the Höhbalmen meadow.

-From here, the trail descends gradually with the Matterhorn in front of you all the way, before descending to Zmutt and then on to Zermatt.
+From here the trail descends gradually with the Matterhorn in front of you all the way.

 SUNNEGGA (2,288M)

-Sunnegga provides excellent views of the Matterhorn with minimal effort.
+From Valley Station, the first stop is Sunnegga at 2,288 metres.
+This is a great way to get excellent views of the Matterhorn with minimal effort.

-It’s also a great place for families.
-In summer, take a dip in Leisee Lake or unleash the kids on the playground.
+In summer, you can swim in Leisee Lake and there’s a kids playground.
 In winter, there’s skiing and snowboarding.

 Stellisee is another of Zermatt’s famous lakes with excellent reflection shots of the Matterhorn.
-It definitely earns its nickname as “mirror lake.”
+Stellisee is one of the best locations to watch sunrise around Zermatt.

 Take the cable car from Sunnegga to Blauherd.
 From here, it’s a 20-minute walk to the lake.

-After Stellisee, either walk back to Blauherd or follow the Five Lakes walk down to Sunnegga.
+After Stellisee, you could either walk back to Blauherd or follow the Five Lakes walk down to Sunnegga.

 ROTHORN (3,103M)